yuvalshifriss/age-of-death-prediction/README.md

 # 📊 Data Source
 Input file: data/heart_failure_clinical_records.csv
 Download from: [Kaggle – Heart Failure Clinical Records](https://www.kaggle.com/datasets/aadarshvelu/heart-failure-prediction-clinical-records)
-It contains clinical features of patients, with DEATH_EVENT = 1 indicating the patient died during follow-up and age at death.
-The time column represents the duration (in days) until the follow-up, with a maximum value of 285 days.
+The dataset contains clinical data from heart failure patients, with the time column indicating the duration of follow-up in days.
+Patients with DEATH_EVENT = 1 are those who died during this follow-up period, and for them, the age column is interpreted as their age at death.
+The models are trained exclusively on this subset of deceased patients.
-Given this, we assume that for patients with DEATH_EVENT = 1, the age column reflects their age at death.
-There are about 1500 such patients, on which the different models train, which is clearly not a lot.

 # 🚀 Scripts Overview
 ## 1. `split_data_train_test.py`

-Splits the data to 15% / 85% test / train data and save to csv file.
+Splits the data to test (15%) and train (85%) data and save to csv file.

 ### ▶️ How to Run